bogdanciupitu/J-POO-Morgan-Proiect-1/README.md

         This  project is a simplified banking system.
 This system handles users, accounts, cards, transactions, card operations like split and more.
-        The design patterns which I used are Singleton for the Bank Class and Factory for the 2 types of accounts.
+        The design patterns which I used are Singleton for the Bank Class, Factory for the 2 types of accounts and Command for encapsulating the operations such "addAccount", "createCard", "sendMoney" and so on.
+The Command pattern is implemented using the Command interface, with all the commands implementing this interface and they are organized in the command package.
-    I will add other design patterns in the second stage, like command for the Bank class.

 ## Classes Description